brett3182/TCL-Workshop/README.md

 This completes our second module.

-## Module 3 - Processing clock and input constraints
+## Module 3 - Processing Clock and Input Constraints

 Until the second module, we identified the positions where the clock, input, and output ports begin in the CSV file.
 In this module, we will work on writing the actual SDC file using the constraints defined in the constraints.csv file (2nd csv file).
 We will process each part, clock, input, and output separately.